 On 10 October 1946, the Torpedo Branch divested its Electrical responsibilities to the recently formed Electrical Branch and merged with the Anti-Submarine Branch (formerly based at HMS Osprey at Portland) to form a new Torpedo and Anti-Submarine (TAS) Branch based at HMS Vernon.
 Hence, the TAS Branch assumed responsibility for naval minewarfare operations.
 TAS Branch officers and ratings undertook special courses to perform minewarfare operations including mining, minesweeping and minehunting.

-On 25 February 1966 the combined Minewarfare & Clearance Diving Branch was formed.
+On 25 February 1966 the combined Minewarfare & Clearance Diving Sub-Branch of the Seaman Branch was formed.
 Those officers who were previously qualified as both CD and TAS automatically became MCD officers while those qualified CD only were trained in Minewarfare.
-The cartoon below depicts the handover of minewarfare by the TAS Branch to the Clearance Diving Branch with the blessing of the Director Undersea Warfare.
+The cartoon below depicts the handover of minewarfare by the TAS Branch to the newly formed Minewarfare & Clearance Diving Branch with the blessing of the Director Undersea Warfare.
 From the 1980s a few officers were trained solely as Minewarfare specialists.
 MCD and MW officers appointed to certain posts also undertook the Advanced Minewarfare (AMW) course.
 The MCD rating structure remained unchanged until the formation of the Operations Branch.

-On 1 Jan 1975, the Mine Warfare (MW) sub-branch was formed as part of the new Operations Branch.
-TAS ratings were given the option of transferring to the new MW sub-branch or remaining as Sonar (S) sub-specialists.
-In 1981, the MW sub-branch assumed responsibility for demolitions, formerly a responsibility of the Sonar (formerly TAS) sub-branch.
+On 1 Jan 1975, the Mine Warfare (MW) Sub-Branch was formed as part of the new Operations Branch.
+TAS ratings were given the option of transferring to the new MW Sub-Branch or remaining as specialists in the Sonar Sub-Branch.
+In 1981, the MW Sub-Branch assumed responsibility for demolitions, formerly a responsibility of the Sonar (formerly TAS) Sub-Branch.
 New entrants are now trained as Mine Warfare specialist ratings able to operate minesweeping equipment, minehunting sonar systems and remotely operated vehicles (ROVs).
 Stream-training is provided based on whichever type of ship and system he or she will be joining.
 Use these links to download see information from the Royal Navy website about becoming a Warfare Officer (including Mine Warfare Officer) or a Mine Warfare Specialist Rating.